bohendo/blog-content/health/ldl.md

 The problem with the Statin Hypothesis is that it lumps all LDL together & labels it as "bad" but not all LDL is equally dangerous.

 Healthy LDL does not stick to your artery walls and does not cause atheroscleroses.
 In order for it to contribute to fatty deposits in the arteries, the LDL must first be oxidized eg by a [reactive oxygen species](https://en.wikipedia.org/wiki/Reactive_oxygen_species) aka ROS.
 ROS forms as a natural byproduct of oxygen-dependent metabolism & our bodies have antioxidant enzymes such as superoxide dismutase (SOD) that disarms destructive ROS.
-But artificially high ROS levels can be caused by smoking, eating processed foods, and inflammation.
+But dangerously high ROS levels can be caused by smoking, eating processed foods, and chronic inflammation.

 So, given that oxidative stress is required before LDL will contribute to fatty plaques, I propose that we vilify ROS instead of LDL and update our hypothesis to be: